 The Bank has exposures to a range of banks and financial institutions in its portfolio of mainly short-term treasury placements.
 These exposures arise mainly due to the placement of surplus capital in the market.
 Current exposures are to counterparties ranging from unrated institutions to those categorised under credit quality step I with a recognised external credit assessment institution.
 Exposure sanctioning authorities are agreed by the Board.
-Counterparty exposures are monitored against limits by the Risk and Treasury Departments on a daily basis and by the ERC on a monthly basis.
+Counterparty exposures are monitored against limits by the Risk and Treasury Departments on a daily basis and by the ERC on a monthly basis

-Assets held at fair value through income statement and assets held at fair value through OCI (Sukuk, Quoted and unquoted funds and Equity securities):
+Assets held at fair value through the income statement and assets at fair value through other comprehensive income (Sukuk, Quoted funds and Equity securities):

-As at 31st December 2018, the Bank had a portfolio of quoted and unquoted funds, unlisted equity securities and Sukuk.
+As at 31st December 2019, the Bank had a portfolio of quoted funds, unlisted equity securities and Sukuk.
 Sukuk yields offer attractive returns relative to money market deposits.
 Maximum limits per Sukuk are in place and being monitored daily.